Hughes/Thrall (album): Featured artists

 Along with Hughes and Thrall the album also featured keyboardist Peter Schless and drummers Gary Ferguson (who went on to work on many of Hughes’ albums in the 1990s and 2000s), Frankie Banali of W.A.S.P. and Quiet Riot fame, and prolific session player Gary Mallaber.

 The album was co-produced and mixed by Andy Johns, who had previously worked with Led Zeppelin, Free and The Rolling Stones.

 The song Coast to Coast had originally featured on the Trapeze album You Are the Music...We're Just the Band; the version on the Hughes/Thrall album is similar in arrangement to the original.

-Promotional videos were shot for the songs The Look in Your Eyes and Muscle and Blood and these received some airplay on music channels at their time of release.
+Promotional videos were shot for the songs The Look in Your Eyes and I Got Your Number and these received some airplay on music channels at their time of release.

 Re-issue

-In January 2007 the album was re-issued.
+In January 2007 the album was re-issued by Rock Candy Records.
 This new version featured the original album, fully remastered, as well as two bonus tracks, both outtakes from the original sessions.
 The first bonus track, Still The Night, originally featured on the first Phenomena album, which featured Hughes, but not Thrall.
 Another version appeared on the John Norum album Face the Truth, again featuring Hughes.
 This is the first time the original version has been released.

 Follow-up album

-An immediate follow up to the Hughes/Thrall album was planned and some tracks were written and demoed; however, the project did not go any further and that album was scrapped.
+An immediate follow-up to the Hughes/Thrall album was planned and some tracks were written and demoed; however, the project did not go any further and that album was scrapped.
 Two of the songs originally intended for the follow-up album, "You Were Always There" and "Devil in You", were later re-recorded by Hughes for his 1994 album From Now On....

-In 2006 it was announced that a follow up had been recorded, and was eventually slated for release in 2008.
+In 2006 it was announced that a follow-up had been recorded, and was eventually slated for release in 2008.
 However, in June 2009, Glenn Hughes confirmed "I have put the Hughes/Thrall 2 project behind me.
 We started the album in 1997 and Pat Thrall wanted to produce it by himself.
 Ten years to produce an album?
 I usually take no more than six months.
 Let's move on with our lives."